tgolla/TGolla.Swashbuckle.AspNetCore/TGolla.Swashbuckle.AspNetCore/2023-4-20-adding-authentication-authorization-information-to-swagger-api-documentation-with-swashbuckle.md

-﻿---
-layout: single
-title:  "Adding Authentication/Authorization Information to Swagger API Documentation with Swashbuckle"
-date:   2023-4-20 22:41:00 -0600
-category: .NET
-tags: Swashbuckle Swagger IOperationFilter Authorize Policy
-header:
-  image: /assets/images/headers/20220809_204319-1280x320.jpg
----

-I've always wished swagger documentation included authentication and more importantly authorization information for each API call.
+﻿I've always wished swagger documentation included authentication and more importantly authorization information for each API call.
 Fortunately, Swashbuckle can be configured with various methods and filters to generate your very own customized Swagger documentation.
 Unfortunately, while the Swashbuckle documentation is good, it is often hard to find good examples.

 This example started with a search of the Internet, with the thought that surely someone else had thought of this exact thing.
 But to my dismay, the only thing I found that came remotely close to what I was looking for, I found in the GitHub repository [Swashbuckle.AspNetCore.Filters](https://github.com/mattfrear/Swashbuckle.AspNetCore.Filters) published by Matt Frear.
 In the code repository is an ```AppendAuthorizeToSummaryOperationFilter``` which appends authorization information to the API summary.
 While this was close to what I was looking for I was concerned about space, some of the APIs I need to document can have 5-10 policies.
 I also wanted a bit more verbose description of the roles and/or policies required with the understanding that roles are ORed, while policies are ANDed.
 And I need it to handle the custom authentication attribute ```AuthorizeOnAnyOnePolicyAttribute```.
-More about this attribute can be found in the GitHub repository ```TGolla.AspNetCore.Mvc.Filters``` [Readme.md](https://github.com/tgolla/TGolla.Swashbuckle.AspNetCore/blob/main/TGolla.AspNetCore.Mvc.Filters/Readme.md) file or Nuget package [TGolla.AspNetCore.Mvc.Filters](https://www.nuget.org/packages/TGolla.AspNetCore.Mvc.Filters/).
+More about this attribute can be found in the GitHub repository TGolla.Swashbuckle.AspNetCore TGolla.AspNetCore.Mvc.Filters [`Readme.md`](https://github.com/tgolla/TGolla.Swashbuckle.AspNetCore/blob/main/TGolla.AspNetCore.Mvc.Filters/Readme.md) file.

-With an example to guide me I’ve put together the following operation filter which appends detailed information about authentication/authorization to the end of the API description that appears when you click on an API call in the Swagger documentation.
+With an example to guide me I’ve put together the following operation filter which appends detailed information about authentication/authorization to the end of the API description.
 The description is the first thing you see following the summary and is populated with the text found inside the triple-slash comments ```<remarks></remarks>``` tags for the API call.

+If you would like to see the filter in action check out the ``` AppendAuthorizationToDescriptionExample``` website in the GitHub repository  [TGolla.Swashbuckle.AspNetCore](https://github.com/tgolla/TGolla.Swashbuckle.AspNetCore/tree/main/TGolla.Swashbuckle.AspNetCore) or start using the filter in your project by installing the NuGet package [TGolla.Swashbuckle.AspNetCore](https://www.nuget.org/packages/TGolla.Swashbuckle.AspNetCore/).

 ```csharp
 using Microsoft.AspNetCore.Authorization;